 At Upward Church, our doors are wide open to people from all backgrounds, regardless of where they are on their spiritual journey.
 What people usually notice first about us is the life-giving nature of our ministry.
 Our goal is to infuse life and God’s love into people and families through engaging, powerful worship services that offer biblical truth in relevant and practical ways.

-Craig Walker is the Founding Lead Pastor of Upward Church, a multi-campus, multi-state church, with its two main campuses in Norfolk, VA and in Pensacola, FL.
+Craig Walker is the Founding Lead Pastor of Upward Church, a multi-campus, multi-state church, with three locations in Norfolk, VA , Williamsburg, VA and Pensacola, FL.
 Upward Churches are spreading across America as they aggressively make the Gospel relevant and accessible to our generation.
 Pastor Craig has been blessed to speak and travel around the world.
 He and his wife Lezli are former missionaries and together have planted churches in China, Czechoslovakia, and America.
 He is the founder of Friends of Internationals Inc. and the author of the books, Catch: The Art of Fishing for Souls, Secret: The Single Greatest Leadership Key, Taboo: God and Money, Right Message Wrong Method: Church Marketing in a Postmodern World, Forecast: Surviving and Thriving in the Coming Tsunami of Change, and Last Minute God.
 Craig holds a Master Degree of Theology.
 He has been married to his sweetheart Lezli for 23 years and they are blessed with two children, Christian and Candace.
 They currently live in Williamsburg, VA.

 Each weekend at Upward Church you’ll find a relaxed and friendly atmosphere with exciting, modern worship music and a practical, relevant message.
 Children are well-cared for in a loving, quality nursery and fun-filled Upward Kids service.